Ready for

 Map of the Parco dell'Appia Antica (Park of the Appian Way) in Rome

-My private Appian Way tours last between 3 to 3.5 hours and usually include the Appian Way, the Aqueduct Park, and the Caffarella Valley.
+My private Appian Way tours last between 2 to 3.5 hours, depending on whether you want to walk or hire bikes.
+Bike tours can also include the Aqueduct Park and Caffarella Valley.

 Below is a sneak peek from back in 2020.